szjfhb/EmberStarter/README.md

 Test project for my Ember Learning...
 # My-app

-This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.
+Try to build something to alingn the design of current clientside PS. this project kind of can called "webps".

 ## Prerequisites